programmerraja/MyBlog/content/misc/AI project ideas.md

 - [ ] How i automate dev moderate center using AI
 - [ ] Automate bug bounty agents
 - [ ] Enter the company support articel URL and will scrape and index whoel and doc and start chatting
+- [ ] Spoken english teacher where you speak  it will help to fix english and teach